 In addition, many people in Granada have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-In terms of college education, Granada is nearly on par with the US average for all cities of 21.84%: 18.08% of adults 25 and older in Granada have a bachelor's degree or advanced degree.
+The education level of Granada citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.08% of adults 25 and older in Granada have a college degree.

 The per capita income in Granada in 2022 was $31,245, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $124,980 for a family of four.
 However, Granada contains both very wealthy and poor people as well.